-The advantages and disadvantages of joint ventures
+Blog>Trade>Joint ventures: The advantages and disadvantages

-The meaning of ‘joint venture’ in business
+The meaning of ‘joint ventures’ in business

-A joint venture is a business entity set up by two or more parties cooperating on a specific project to achieve a common goal.
-It typically involves shared ownership, shared risks and rewards, and shared governance.
+A joint venture is a business entity set up by two or more parties.
+A joint venture aims to cooperate on a specific project, to achieve a common goal.

-The joint venture will normally end when the goal is achieved, so the time period can vary, but five to seven years is fairly typical.
+The joint venture will normally end when the goal is achieved.
+So the time period can vary, but five to seven years is fairly typical.

 The difference between a joint venture and a partnership

-Under a joint venture agreement, the two countries remain their own separate countries but they work together for a specific purpose.
-The two countries remain legally separate from each other and continue as separate countries once the joint venture ceases to exist.
+Under a joint venture agreement, the two countries remain their own separate countries.
+But they work together for a specific purpose.

 One of the best-known joint venture examples is Sony Ericsson.